 If you agree about the problems in the industry or are figuring out how to tackle the difficulties of the salon, don’t worry, you’ve come to the right place.
 I formed Hairdresser Career Development Systems and am currently adding curriculum to my University of Educational Excellence for Beauty Professionals to address these obstacles.
 My goal is to equip every hairdresser and salon owner with the information they need to succeed.
-Because I am not beholden to any special interest groups, I need your support, so please share word with your colleagues about this post and others on facebook and twitter..
+Because I am not beholden to any special interest groups, I need your support, so please hit the share and like buttomword with your colleagues about this post and others on face book and twitter.

 It’s time we take back our salons, return to professionalism, and raise our standard of living.